enemonsieur/offis_repo/PROJECTS/Marketing Confiotes/1PMP course.md

 AVATAR
-	How can you become Anne Ndame, what are the elements you need to write to become Anne Ndame Module 1 lesson 4 create Anne Ndame
+	How can you become Anne Ndame, what are the elements you need to write to become Anne Ndame Module 1 lesson 4 create Anne Ndame advices for avatars
+ - Is this person likely to buy my products, more likely?
+ -

 ## What juice and syrup people prioritize
 I make my own mix on teas and add this to it.
 It is cheaper to do this at home than pay Star Bucks an outrageous cost for my special tea.
 SO glad I bought this.
 Actually just bought another bottle.
 Will buy more in the future.
 Very happy that it comes with the pump.
 Thumbs up on this product.